opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

 While the OPNFV security project integrated tools for security vulnerability scanning, this has not been fully analyzed or exercised in Danube release.
-This area needs further work to identify the required level of security for the purpose of OPNFV in order to be integrated into the CVP.
+This area needs further work to identify the required level of security for the purpose of OPNFV in order to be integrated into the OVP.
 End-user inputs on specific requirements in security is needed.

 6. Service assurance